gx9702/UA-TypeRepository/Core/Part3/Services/ObjectNode/readme.md

 <!-- datatype -->
 ## ObjectNode
+Specifies the attributes which belong to object nodes.
 <!-- end of description -->
 The fields of the ObjectNode DataType are defined in the following table: